-In Europe live animals are declined by at least the following major companies: TNT, FedEx, UPS, DHL, Schenker.
-Some companies have exceptions if the transportation happens within a country or if airplanes are not used.
-For example Matkahuolto company in Finland allows ground transportation, but only within the country.
-What is interesting is that FedEx is doing live insect transportation within different states in USA, but not in the EU.
+In Europe, live animals are declined by at least the following major companies: TNT, FedEx, UPS, DHL, Schenker.
+Some companies have exceptions if transportation happens within a country or if airplanes are not used.
+For example, Matkahuolto company in Finland allows ground transportation, but only within the country.
+What is interesting is that FedEx is doing live insect transportation within different states in the USA, but not in the EU.

 So if the policies are so strict, how come companies are able to send live insects internationally?

 First of all the large global companies do not have a consistent approach to the relatively new demand.
 This we can see from the example of FedEx and their differences in EU and USA.
 When the logistics companies do not have a clear answer, it is possible for some departments or local offices to go around the official policies.

 The second reason and the most common way to send live insects is to send them unannounced meaning that the insects are packed and sent without telling what is actually inside the box.
 The Finnish national post office Posti has told that they know that their network is used for live insect transportation this way.
 Using this method is a really bad idea in the long run and will lead to big problems sooner or later.
 In some cases sending unannounced might be the only option to be able to send at all, but the following points should make you consider the option of not sending at all seriously: